-Relax Bay Resort is located nearby as well as well as Lanta Sport Resort.
+Relax Bay Resort is located nearby as well as Lanta Sport Resort.

-If you want to improve your cooking skills there is the Lanta Thai Cookery School not far from the beach and Lanta Paintball for a fun outdoor activity as well.
+If you want to improve your cooking skills there is the Lanta Thai Cookery School not far from the beach.
+While if you want to do some fun outdoor activity check out Lanta Paintball as well.

 The Long Beach in Koh Lanta is truly a magical place and ideal for long walks and for admiring sunsets.

-Given how long this beach is it obviously never got too crowded as there was plenty of space for everyone there.
+Given how long this beach is, it obviously never got too crowded.
+There was plenty of space for everyone there.

-Behind the beach, there is a busy high street with a wide selection of bars and restaurants so you can get something to drink and to eat within a 5-minute walk.
+Behind the beach, there is a busy high street with a wide selection of bars and restaurants.
+Here you can get something to drink and to eat within a 5-minute walk.

 Located in the northwest part of Koh Lanta Island the Khlong Dao beach is one of these places you simply can’t miss.